DaveKT/GNU_Terry_Pratchett/README.md

 3. Save the changes and test your site.
 While this won’t add a true HTTP header (since that requires server-side control), it ensures the message appears in the metadata of your page.

+For the uninitiated, I first learned that this is all about, here: [https://mikecoats.com/x-clacks-overhead/](https://mikecoats.com/x-clacks-overhead/)